 - Install the new MAF on your Audi.
 Tighten the screws so that they are snug.
 Plug the electrical connector until it locks in place.

-Below is a table that shows several Audi MAF sensor part numbers and applicable model years.
-When applicable cross-reference part numbers have been provided as well.
+Below is a table that shows several Audi MAF sensor part numbers and applicable model years; when applicable, cross-reference part numbers have been provided.